-2. Definitions
+22 2.
+Definitions

-[To the OGSA-WG: some or all these definitions should be added to the OGSA spec glossary].
+23 [Some or all these definitions should be added to the OGSA Glossary].

-Management (in Grids or otherwise) is the process of monitoring an entity, controlling it, maintaining it in its environment, and responding appropriately to any changes of internal or external conditions.
+24 Management (in Grids or otherwise) is the process of monitoring an entity, controlling it,

-A manager initiates management actions; it might be either a management console operated by a human, or a software entity that is able to monitor and control its targets without human intervention.

-Manageability defines information that is useful for managing a resource or service.
-Manageability are those aspects of an entity that support management specifically through instrumentation of the entity to allow managers to interact with the entity.
-The manageability may be provided by the resource itself or by a separate means.
+- 25 maintaining it in its environment, and responding appropriately to any changes of internal or 26 external conditions. - A manager initiates management actions; it might be either a management console operated by a human, or a software entity that is able to monitor and control its targets without human - 29 intervention. - 30 Manageability defines information that is useful for managing a resource or service. - 31 Manageability encompasses those aspects of an entity that support management specifically - 32 through instrumentation of the entity to allow managers to interact with the entity.
+The - manageability may be provided by the resource itself or by a separate means.

-Manageability interfaces are sets of standardized interfaces that allow a manager to interact with an entity in order to perform common management actions on this entity such as starting it, stopping it and gathering performance data.
+34 Manageability interfaces are sets of standardized interfaces that allow a manager to interact with 35 an entity in order to perform common management actions on this entity, such as starting it,

-Manageable entities are entities that provide manageability interfaces and thus (as the name implies) can be managed.
-Manageable entities can be:

-- physical (e.g., a node, a network switch or a disk) or logical (e.g., a process, a file system, a print job, or a service) - discrete (e.g., a single host) or composite (e.g., a cluster)
+- 36 stopping it and gathering performance data. - Manageable entities are entities that provide manageability interfaces and thus (as the name implies) can be managed.
+Manageable entities can be: - physical (e.g., a node, a network switch or a disk) or logical (e.g., a process, a file system, a print job, or a service) - discrete (e.g., a single host) or composite (e.g., a cluster) - transient (e.g., a print job) or persistent (e.g., a host) - 43 A resource model is an abstract representation of manageable entities, which defines their - 44 schema (conceptual hierarchy and inter-relationships) and characteristics (attributes, - 45 management operations, etc.).